Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/development.rst

 Managing Git
 ------------

-There are three persistent branches in the KCWI_DRP repo:
+There are two persistent branches in the KCWI_DRP repo:

 - ``master`` (default): This branch contains the current release version of the code, and provides the source used to build the package for ``conda`` and  ``pip``.
 - ``develop``: This branch contains new features and non-essential fixes.
 It should be stable at all times.
 A new release is triggered by this branch being merged into ``master``.
 Any new code should be added to this branch.